-NUR 115 Transition into Nursing Concept Curriculum • 2 credits
+Transition into Concept Curriculum 2 credits (2 lecture/1 lab)

-This course prepares the Advance Placement student for transitioning into the LCCC Concept Curriculum.
+The course prepares the Advance Placement student for transitioning into the LCCC Concept Curriculum.
 Concepts within the three domains of the Individual, Healthcare System, and Nursing are introduced.
-Concepts are presented using specific content exemplars selected by the faculty based on prevalence, incidence in addition, significance of the issues/problems.
+Concepts are presented using specific content exemplars selected by the faculty based on prevalence, incidence and significance of the issues/problems.
 Students will learn to use the nursing process to meet the needs of patients with actual or potential health problems.
 Theory is applied to clinical practice in a simulated experience with emphasis on nursing skills.
-Basic evidence-based nursing skills and technical skills are introduced in the Campus Lab.
-Required NUR 110 skill performance activities are also reviewed, demonstrated and tested.
-Prerequisite: Advanced Placement Test.
+Basic evidence-based nursing skills and technical skills are introduced in the Campus Laboratory.